-In my book Quantum Eating I present abundant scientific research on how not eating in the late afternoon will give you the ideal weight, youthful energy and powerful breaks on aging process.
+In my book Quantum Eating I present abundant scientific research on how not eating in the late afternoon or later will give you ideal weight, youthful energy and put a powerful break on the aging process.
 Not eating at night gives our digestive system a chance to rest, letting our whole body use the available energy for regeneration, damage repair, and cleanup in all its nooks and crannies.
 But there’s one organ I encourage you to feed at night—your skin.

 Hormones run the show.
 During waking hours, our body produces stress hormones, such as adrenaline and cortisol, that help us deal with life situations when we’re awake.
 As it gets darker, our circadian rhythms prompt the body to start producing melatonin, responsible for causing drowsiness as well as lowering body temperature in preparation for rest.
 According to a 2005 article published in Endocrine Journal,